Carlos Santana Player Props: Brewers vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.
+- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff paces MLB.

-- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.60).
+- The White Sox have the 22nd-ranked team ERA across all MLB pitching staffs (4.58).

-- White Sox pitchers combine to allow 161 total home runs at a clip of 1.4 per game (fourth-most in baseball).
+- White Sox pitchers combine to give up 161 total home runs at a rate of 1.4 per game (fourth-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.